The COMA COMMITTEE

 Jackie completed her bachelor of music (jazz performance) in 2015.
 She continues to play throughout Adelaide in local traditional jazz bands and gypsy jazz ensembles such as The Various Nefarious.
 As a dedicated music tutor, Jackie also works with secondary students and is passionate about music in schools.
 She is currently undertaking a Bachelor of Business and Event Management

 Lyndon is an Adelaide born bass player and composer currently performing with jazz outfit The New Cabal.
 Originally an Honours graduate of the Elder Conservatorium, Lyndon has performed with many top Australian players including Jamie Oehlers, Ted Vining and Steve Magnusson.
 He has led his own trio, Triptych, for over five years now.
 This ensemble has recorded two albums of original music and performed around Australia, including Australia’s premier jazz festival, the Wangaratta Festival of Jazz.
 Outside of the jazz world, Lyndon has enjoyed success with the folk/alternative country ensemble The Audreys.
 The band has toured extensively throughout Australia and overseas.
 As a member of the group Lyndon has won two ARIA awards for the albums “Between Last Night and Us” and “When the Flood Comes”.
 Lyndon has also been able to perform with groups from a wide variety of genres, including neo-classical outings and dance based electronic groups.
-He is currently undertaking a Masters in Performance at the University of Adelaide.
+He teaches full-time at the Elder Conservatorium of Music.

 Annika grew up in the north of Germany, listening to cassette tapes explaining the lives of the great composers to children.
 Plus the Ghostbusters soundtrack and Nena's 99 Luftballons.
 Ever since, she has loved music and art and enjoys life with as much of it in it as possible.
 She studied fine art and English in Germany, then graphic design and illustration in London.
 She moved to Adelaide in 2008 and has been enjoying Adelaide's art and music scene ever since.